joelmoxley/founder-playbook/IV. Team + Execution/03 - Team Building/02 - Content - Team Culture/md/05 - C2M - Team Contracting Template.docx.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This guide, from the Cleantech2Market program and class at Haas, provides relevant questions for team members to answer while establishing a working relationship and team rapport at the startup of a group project.
+This guide, from the Cleantech to Market(C2M) program and class at Haas School of Business, provides relevant questions for team members to answer while establishing a working relationship and team rapport at the startup of a group project.

 Credit: [ ]()